attack68/rateslib/docs/source/i_guide.rst

 A proper outline of the mutability of objects is given in :ref:`mutability<mutability-doc>`.

-In summary, **best practice** is to create new instances and avoid directly overwriting or adding to class attributes. *Don't mutate a created object unless using an official method to do so, e.g. :meth:`FXRates.update <rateslib.fx.FXRates.update>` or :meth:`Curve.update <rateslib.curves.Curve.update>`*
+In summary, **best practice** is to create new instances and avoid directly overwriting or adding to class attributes. *Don't mutate a created object unless using an official method to do so*, e.g. :meth:`FXRates.update<rateslib.fx.FXRates.update>` or :meth:`Curve.update<rateslib.curves.Curve.update>`

 .. toctree::